 The American Interactive Advertising Bureau released its 2022 annual report expecting the podcasting market to generate over $2 billion in revenue this year.
 Although many podcasters have started their shows as a hobby, it’s not a secret that everyone is trying to turn their podcasts into a profitable business.

-This article will demonstrate the practical ways to monetize a podcast and turn it into a successful business in 2022.
+This article will demonstrate the practical ways to monetize your podcast and turn it into a successful business in 2022.

 Podcast Business Fundamentals